-Information provided in DMPs is also consumed by multiple stakeholders (see Fig. 3).
-For example, repository operators set embargo periods and assign licenses for repository content based on information in the DMPs that was provided by researchers, while research funders check whether research outputs that have been published or deposited in repositories follow relevant policies and guidelines, such as the FAIR principles [8].
+Information provided in DMPs is also consumed by multiple stakeholders (Fig. 3).
+For example, repository operators set embargo periods and assign licenses for repository content based on information in the DMPs that was provided by researchers, while research funders check whether research outputs that have been published or deposited in repositories follow relevant policies and guidelines, such as the FAIR principles [14].

-Multiple stakeholders provide information in DMPs, and multiple stakeholders consume it.
-Coordination between them is key-otherwise, the current situation in which DMPs are considered as bureaucracy will continue.
-Traditional DMPs are typically written at the beginning of a project and hardly ever used later.
-This way, too many opportunities to use, update and reuse the information held within them are missed.
-Moreover, the many-to-many relationships of a wide variety of stakeholders contributing and/or consuming different elements of DMPs are not well supported by DMP-related infrastructure currently.

-To change this, we need to involve all stakeholders throughout the data management lifecycle, starting from project planning, through project execution to project end and preservation (cf. Rule 9).
-The machine-actionable DMPs and their common model (cf. Rule 6) will facilitate the structuring of information, but this has to be complemented by organisational and technical means that involve the various stakeholders at all stages of data management who provide and reuse information from DMPs.
+Multiple stakeholders provide information in DMPs, and multiple stakeholders consume it so coordination among them is key.
+Traditional DMPs are typically written at the beginning of a project and rarely used later.
+As a result, opportunities to use, update, and reuse the information held within them are missed.
+Moreover, the many-to-many relationships of a wide variety of stakeholders contributing and/or consuming different elements of DMPs are not supported by DMP-related infrastructure currently.
+Machine-actionable DMPs will formalize workflows that truly engage the appropriate stakeholders at the appropriate stages of a research project.
+To change this, 174 we need to involve all stakeholders throughout the data management lifecycle, starting 175 from project planning, through project execution, to project end and preservation (cf. 176 principle 9).
+The machine-actionable DMPs and their common model (cf. principle 6) 177